Recommended Adult Books for Parents Who Conceive Children Through Assisted Reproductive Technologies

 Flight of the Stork: What Children Think (And When) About Sex and Family Building

 This book is about how kids think about sex, reproduction, and how families are created.
 It is not necessarily specific to kids conceived through ART, but the information on the developmental stages of a child’s understanding is very helpful for parents when discussing the special way the child was conceived.
 Enlightening interviews with children aged 3-12 provide insight into the minds of young children and how their concepts and questions about sex and reproduction change over time.
 This version includes references to donor insemination, assisted reproductive technology and surrogacy.
-This book is was revised in 1994, but the information on child development is still current.
+This book was revised in 1994, but the information on child development is still current.
 Valuable resource for parents in communicating with their children about the special circumstances of their origins.

 • By: Anne Bernstein